-Sustainable, Happy, Efficient: Toward a Complete Indicator of Well-being
+Sustainable, Happy, Efficient: A Complete Indicator of Well-being

 By Eric Zencey | March 26, 2013

 Historically, Gross Domestic Product (GDP) has been accepted as a proxy measurement of well-being in society, though its faults and flaws when used for this purpose are legion and increasingly apparent.
 GDP measures the volume of monetary exchange within the economy—the commotion of money and nothing more.
 That makes it an infinite planet statistic, unsuited to the challenge of creating a sustainable foundation for the human economy.
 Thus a movement to go "Beyond GDP" and measure sustainable delivered well-being has been gaining momentum around the world.

 Amid the profusion of alternative indicators that attempt to replace, revise, or supplement GDP, there's a clear division in methodology: While all of them rely on economic metrics, some add objective data from physical, earth, and sometimes social sciences.
 The Genuine Progress Indicator (GPI) falls in this category.
 Other alternative indicators use survey research methods to incorporate subjective reports of well-being, as does the Bhutanese measure: Gross National Happiness (GNH).